praveingk/serverless-relay/tests/README.md

     ./bin/client_function

 Now we must observe that each clientfunction receives the message from the other clientfunction, which ensures the relay is working.

+You can run the client_function app as a job in IBM Code Engine using quay.io/mcnet/client_function

+TODO : Generate scripts to automate launch in IBM Code Engine.